-They are more mature 60% are over the age of 30 Currently employed, but wanting to move ahead 16% are currently employer funded Mirrors U.S. population 42% under represented minority - Have military experience Nearly 1/3 are serving or have served in the U.S. military Have some college credit but no degree 75% of current students (25% masters students) Time pressed, stretched thin 51% with family responsibilities - First in their family to pursue a college education 50% first generation
+- Be more mature.
+60% are over the age of 30 Be currently employed, but want to move ahead.
+16% are currently employer funded - Mirror U.S. population.
+42% underrepresented minority - Have military experience.
+Nearly 1/3 are serving or have served in the U.S. military Have some college credit but no degree.
+75% of current students (25% master's students) Be pressed for time, stretched thin.
+51% with family responsibilities Be first in their family to pursue a college education.
+50% first generation